-- Upon completion of the CHA and CA, the applicant will receive an outcome notice indicating his or her eligibility for MLTC enrollment - o If NYIA denies MLTC enrollment, the applicant is entitled to a Fair Hearing.
-A Fair Hearing is an opportunity for the applicant or one of their representatives to tell an Administrative Law Judge why the denial was improper. - If NYIA approves MLTC enrollment, the applicant will be instructed to call NYIA for MLTC plan options. - If the MLTC plan states that the applicant requires less than 12 hours of care, the applicant may enroll into an MLTC plan - If the MLTC plan states that the application requires 12 or more hours of care, the applicant must complete Step 5 below.
+- Upon completion of the CHA and CA, the applicant will receive an outcome notice indicating his or her eligibility for MLTC enrollment - If NYIA denies MLTC enrollment, the applicant is entitled to a Fair Hearing.
+A Fair Hearing is an opportunity for the applicant or one of their representatives to ask an Administrative Law Judge to overturn the denial. - If NYIA approves MLTC enrollment, the applicant will be instructed to call NYIA for MLTC plan options. - If the MLTC plan states that the applicant requires less than 12 hours of care, the applicant may enroll into an MLTC plan - If the MLTC plan states that the application requires 12 or more hours of care, the applicant must complete Step 5 below.